Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Traces and morphisms of cohomological field theory algebras

 \subsection{Complexified multiplihedron and morphisms of CohFT algebras}

-Ma'u-Woodward \cite{mau:mult}, based on earlier work of Ziltener \cite{zilt:phd}, introduces a compactification of the moduli space of distinct points on the affine line up to translation, which ``complexifies'' the multiplihedron in the same way that the Grothendieck-Knudsen space and the Fulton-MacPherson spaces complexify the associahedron and cyclohedron respectively.
+In this section we review a construction of Ma'u-Woodward \cite{mau:mult}, based on earlier work of Ziltener \cite{zilt:phd}, which introduces a compactification of the moduli space of distinct points on the affine line up to translation.
+This compactification ``complexifies'' the multiplihedron in the same way that the Grothendieck-Knudsen space and the Fulton-MacPherson spaces complexify the associahedron and cyclohedron respectively.
 We then discuss the associated notion of {\em morphism} of CohFT algebras.
 Let $\bA$ denote an affine line over $\C$, unique up to isomorphism.
 We denote by

 the space of $\C$-invariant one-forms on $\bA$.